-UK lawmakers to renew govt’s contentious COVID-19 powers
+UK lawmakers grumble but renew sweeping govt COVID-19 powers

 “We have ended up with one of the highest death rates in the world and on the verge of one of the deepest recessions,” said Labour home-affairs spokesman Nick Thomas-Symonds.

-“Things cannot go on as they are,” he said, al though he added that Labour would not vote against renewing the powers.
+“Things cannot go on as they are,” he said, al though he added that Labour would not vote to end the powers.
+They were renewed on a 330-24 vote in the House of Commons.

 The number of new hospitalizations for COVID-19 and virus deaths in Britain are rising again, although both remain far below their springtime peak.
+There were 7,108 new infections reported Wednesday and 71 virus-related deaths, the same number of deaths confirmed the day before.

+Johnson said it was too soon to say whether restrictions introduced in recent weeks were working.
+The government has barred people across the country from meeting in groups of more than six and banned millions of residents in northern England from mixing with people they don’t live with.

+“I wish I could tell you tonight that the impact of this package has already begun to appear, but it will take time to feed through,” the prime minister said at a televised news conference.

 Follow AP’s pandemic coverage at http://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak